All About Pension Plans

 The information above is for general knowledge and does not replace professional advice, which should be sought out on an individual basis.
 The above is not legal advice nor is it a recommendation to act or not.
 It is meant only as a service to the public.
 The author is not a licensed pension plan advisor or insurance agent.

-Moshe Egel-Tal is a certified senior payroll professional with over 25 years of experience in all facets of Israeli payroll in both the private and public sectors and has extensive working knowledge of Israeli labor laws and employee’s rights and was the payroll department manager of a bank.
+Moshe Egel-Tal is a certified senior payroll professional with over 25 years of experience in all facets of Israeli payroll in both the private and public sectors and has an extensive working knowledge of Israeli labor laws and employee’s rights and was the payroll department manager of a bank.
 He has processed thousands of payslips per month.
 Moshe served as a public representative in the labor court for five years, is a frequent lecturer, an avid blogger, and author of several publications on payroll and labor law issues.
 He offers complete payroll services for Israeli registered employers and private paid consultation on employee's rights